 Best credit card with excellent credit for rewards at U.S. supermarkets

-It’s tough to find something not to love about this card, but you may find the $95 annual fee to be an unfortunate piece of the pie.
+It’s tough to find something not to love about this card, but you may find the $95 annual fee (waived for the first year) to be an unfortunate piece of the pie.

 Bottom line: If the Blue Cash Preferred’s tiered categories are ones that you find yourself often using, this is a card that can earn you significant rewards for the pump and your pantry.